List of Torchwood characters: Mary Cooper

 In "The New World", the first episode of Torchwood: Miracle Day Mary accompanies her husband to hospital after he has a heart attack, and meets her granddaughter Anwen for the first time.
 With Gwen in hiding, Mary now knows the full workings of her daughter's former occupation and asks her for information about the miracle.
-When Gwen is renditioned to the United States, Rhys and Anwen move in with Mary and Geraint.
+When Gwen is rendition to the United States, Rhys and Anwen move in with Mary and Geraint.
 After Geraint is taken to an overflow camp, Mary encourages Gwen's rescue mission.
 She is later kidnapped and held hostage in an attempt to force Gwen to hand in Jack Harkness.
 However, the family is rescued by a South Wales attack team, led by sergeant Andy Davidson, Gwen's ex-colleague.
 Mary's life-threatening experience results in her telling Gwen not to give up, and to "go and get the bastards" responsible.
 In "The Gathering", set two months later, Mary is seen hiding her category one husband from the authorities.
 When the house is initially searched, Mary breaks down in tears after having been forced to pin down and stifle her husband to silence him.
 When the house is searched a second time, Mary is refused entry and reluctantly signs forms releasing her dead husband, who is taken back to the overflow camp in preparation for incineration.
 After Rhys gains an emergency police visa to visit the camp, and Gwen helps end the "Miracle", Mary gets a final chance to say goodbye to Geraint.

 Series writer Jane Espenson draws an analogy between the series four plot of Gwen and Mary hiding Geraint in the basement to the living situation described by Anne Frank in "The Diary of Anne Frank".
 Although the eventual goodbye scene between Mary and Geraint did not feature heard dialogue, the content of her conversation was part of the initial script for the episode.
 Writing for the entertainment section of AOL's website Brad Trechak notes that he was highly amused by "the extremely British snark" exhibited by Mary in the episode "Something Borrowed".
-AfterElton's Steven Frank compares the character to "a tightly wound Helen Mirren" and also praises the "cattish behaviour" displayed in her interactions with Brenda.
+AfterElton's Steven Frank compares the character to "a tightly wound Helen Mirren" and also praises the "cattish behavior" displayed in her interactions with Brenda.
 The Radio Times' Patrick Mulkern praised the storyline of the Cooper family in "The Gathering" describing the scenes with Mary and Gwen hiding Geraint in the cellar as "tense" and "touching".